Featured in...

 When you receive one in the mail, please don’t do anything until you’re sure it is legitimate PCN and not fake.
 For example, do not send a payment until you are sure the ticket is yours to pay and that you committed the offence.

-Fake parking tickets from other people
+Fake PCNs from other people

 You may find a fake parking ticket on your car placed there by other people and not an authority.
 Although it may not be a scam to get money out of you, it is still very annoying.